Let's take a look at the different concepts of the Noodl workflow when building your applications, namely

 Now it's time to take a look at the second part of the Noodl platform, the cloud services.
 This is an important piece of any web application.
 You can create and manage cloud databases, or cloud services as they are refered to as, from within your Noodl project.

-The Noodl cloud services will provide your applications with a couple of important functions:
+The Noodl cloud services will provide your applications with several important functions:

-Reading and writing data.
-You can create Classes where you store Records, these can then be read, filtered and presented in your application.
+Reading and Writing Data: You can create classes to store records, which can then be read, filtered, and presented in your application.
 Dive in here to start learning about cloud services.

 User Management.
 Most applications need users, you can sign up users, log in, manage passwords etc.

-Access Control.
-When you have users and data, you need to control which users can access what data.
-This can be done trough Roles in your cloud servies.
-Learn more here
+Access Control: When you have users and data, you need to control which users can access what data.
+This can be done through roles in your cloud services.
+Learn more here.

-Cloud Functions.
-You are not just limited to creating logic on the frontend, you can also create cloud functions that peform tasks that run in the cloud.
-This is super useful for things like database operations that should have admin access and background jobs.
+Cloud Functions: You are not limited to creating logic on the frontend; you can also create cloud functions that perform tasks running in the cloud.
+This is especially useful for operations like database operations requiring admin access and background jobs.